Dyslexia and Dysgraphia: Teaching Strategies to Help Your Students

 Practice, Practice, Practice

-One of the NEW products that can be useful for a child with dysgraphia is Building Writers student workbooks.
+One of the NEW products that can be useful for a child with dysgraphia is Building Writers student editions.
 Building Writers provides extra practice for writing skills development.
 There is structured practice to build core writing skills with opinion/argument, narrative, and informational writing.
 You can learn more about Building Writers here.

 Keep It Short and Sweet